CassieMarie0728/my-awesomeness/README.md

 - [hackerxphantom/HXP-Ducky](https://github.com/hackerxphantom/HXP-Ducky) - Most Powerfull 😈Crash any android device with virus from any link using termux or kali linux
 - [hackingmastert56/Venom-Tools-Installer](https://github.com/hackingmastert56/Venom-Tools-Installer) - Venom-Tool-Installer is a Kali Linux hacking tools installer for Termux and linux system.
 Venom-Tool-Installer was developed for Termux and linux based systems.
 Using Venom-Tool-Installer, you can install almost 370+ hacking tools in Termux (android) and other Linux based distributions.
 Now Venom-Tool-Installer is available for Ubuntu, Debian etc.
 - [inthreedee/photoprism-transfer-album](https://github.com/inthreedee/photoprism-transfer-album) - Transfer a Google Photos album to a new Photoprism album
+- [irtiq7/OpenClaw-Android](https://github.com/irtiq7/OpenClaw-Android) - This repo allows users to download their OpenClaw into their Android devices.
 - [jackind424/onex](https://github.com/jackind424/onex) - onex is a hacking tool installer and package manager for hackers.
 Onex is a library of all hacking tools for Termux and other Linux distributions. onex can install any third party tool or any hacking tool for you. https://github.com/jackind424/onex
 - [junguler/m3u-radio-music-playlists](https://github.com/junguler/m3u-radio-music-playlists) - m3u playlists for radio music, sorted by popularity
 - [kodika/MutataApp](https://github.com/kodika/MutataApp) -